-Sponsorship | According to a 2019 Forbes article, "Understanding The Impact Of Mentorship Versus Sponsorship," mentorship and sponsorship both create and reinforce connections within the workforce.14 Sponsors act as spotlights, highlighting (often junior) employees for opportunities or recognition within.
-That's why sponsors tend to be internal, maintaining a singularly focused relationship with a high-potential employee.15
+Sponsorship | According to a 2019 Forbes article, "Understanding The Impact Of Mentorship Versus Sponsorship," mentorship and sponsorship both create and reinforce connections within the workforce.
+Sponsors act as spotlights, highlighting (often junior) employees for opportunities or recognition within.
+That's why sponsors tend to be internal, maintaining a singularly focused relationship with a high-potential employee.
+Sponsors tend to be internal.